eusoubrasileiro/stocks/Progress.md

       - [x] Implement buffer of ticks
       - [x] Implement talib C indicators
       - [x] Implement fractional differences indicator
+  - [ ] Verified that I am using wrongly `CopyTicksRange` checking last tick minus 1 ms isnt enough to get all ticks without repeating some.
+Need to fix.
   - Verified that mt5 has problems with optimization when using `CopyTicksRange`.
     - Every tick / Every tick based on real ticks - is useless
       - volumes negotiated have nothing to-do with reality